-Polybrominated diphenyl ethers (PBDEs) are a class of flame retardants historically used in a variety of consumer products including furniture, textiles, automotive parts and electronics.
+Polybrominated diphenyl ethers (PBDEs) are a class of flame retardants historically used in a variety of consumer products including furniture, textiles, automotive parts, and electronics.
 The use of PBDEs in new products was largely phased out by 2013 but, due to their wide usage and persistence in the environment, they are still being detected in fish tissues.
 PBDEs may affect hormone levels or learning and behavior in children.

 Detailed discussion of the toxicity of these chemicals and references are presented in "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Chlordane, DDTs, dieldrin, methylmercury, PCBs, selenium, and toxaphene" (OEHHA, 2008) and "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Polybrominated Diphenyl Ethers (PBDEs)" (OEHHA, 2011).
+A list of the ATLs used in this report is presented in Appendix I.

-Fish sampling data used for the New Hogan Lake advisory were analyzed for one or more of the following contaminants: mercury (as a measure of methylmercury), PCBs, selenium, PBDEs and the legacy pesticides (chlordanes, dieldrin, and DDTs [DDT and its metabolites]).
+All fish species collected from New Bullards Bar Reservoir and used in the development of this advisory were analyzed for mercury (as a measure of methylmercury).
+Kokanee Salmon, Rainbow Trout and Smallmouth Bass collected for the YCWA study (see next page) were also analyzed for selenium.
+Additionally, one composite of Largemouth Bass was analyzed for PCBs, PBDEs, selenium, and the legacy pesticides (chlordanes, dieldrin, and DDTs [DDT and its metabolites]).
 Fish species that do not normally accumulate PCBs or other organic chemicals may not be analyzed for those contaminants in a particular monitoring study.
-Only mercury levels in fish tissue samples from New Hogan Lake were sufficient to impact consumption advice; data for other contaminants are not shown in this report.
+Mercury was the only contaminant with sufficient levels to affect consumption levels of all species from New Bullards Bar Reservoir; data for other contaminants are not shown in this report.